UMich-Mind-Lab/megarest/make_project.md

 Quality checks get done here by undergraduates.

-Then run `pipeline-resting-preproc/bin/make_symlinks` and `pipeline-task2rest/bin/ma  ke_symlinks` (?  check that those do their own
-type of data).
+Then run `pipeline-resting-preproc/bin/make_symlinks` and `pipeline-task2rest/bin/make_symlinks` (?  check that those do their own type of data).

+To create test data, use `rsync` to copy data from the `data.hold` directory into the `data` directory.
+Need to rsync the `preprocessed/sub-*`.
+That takes the place of running the preprocessing steps above.
+Once this is done, then running test subjects proceeds to `single_subject_make_project.sh`, which is a hacked version with the subject ID hard coded inside it.

+## single_subject_make_project.sh

+This script creates the individual conn projects under `data/nophysio/conn/sub-*`

 "conn batch conn script"  `conn_make_project.sh` (?)

 Then `make_project.py` to put data into researcher `proejct` directory.

+## batch_make_project.sh

+## conn_make_project.sh

 ## make_project.py